singingwolfboy/flask-dance/README.rst

         app.run()

-If you're itching to try it out, check out the `flask-dance-github`_ example repository, with details instructions for how to run this code.
+If you're itching to try it out, check out the `flask-dance-github`_ example repository, with detailed instructions for how to run this code.

 The ``github`` object is a `context local`_, just like ``flask.request``.
 That means that you can import it in any Python file you want, and use it in the context